Have a question? You can find the answers for the most common questions asked by our customers.

 Yes.
 We provide cover for a one way journey on the condition that all insurance cover ceases 72 hours after the time you first leave the immigration control of your final destination country, or at the expiry date of your insurance whichever is the sooner.
 The final destination country will be treated as your home area and cover under this insurance will be applied accordingly.

 You are covered up to the sums insured for unavoidable cancellation due to the death, disablement or illness of an immediate relative or any person you are intending to travel with, provided you were not aware of this at the time of arranging your insurance.
 However, you will only be insured for unexpected events.

 Yes.
 We are able to provide cover subject to a no claims declaration.
 For more information please visit This page.

 Yes.
 You must either purchase another policy online, or contact us on +357 240 30337 or by email: to firstname.lastname@example.org.
 But, you must arrange the additional cover before the original policy expires as a gap in cover is not permitted.

-Yes.
-You can work or volunteer in either non manual employment or manual work using hand held tools only and at ground level.
-Check our Adventure Activities listings to see if you’re covered, or email us at firstname.lastname@example.org with details before you buy so we can advise you accordingly.
+Working abroad (inc. volunteer work) – bar / restaurant staff, clerical / office based work or teaching in a classroom.
+No cover for any manual work.
+Check our Adventure Activities listings to see if you’re covered, or email us at email@example.com with details before you buy so we can advise you accordingly.